TKMM-Team/Tkmm-Wiki/wwwroot/docs/settings/index.md

 This can be useful for debugging and reporting errors.

+### Auto Save Settings

+Controls whether or not changes made to TKMM's settings are automatically saved.

 ### System Folder

 This is the folder where your mods and profiles are stored.